What is gestational diabetes?

 - Nutrition: Talk to a dietitian about the best meal plan for you.
 Eat 3 small meals and 3 snacks every day.
 Wait at least 2 hours between all meals and snacks.
 Limit carbohydrates (such as bread, cereal, and fruit).
 Too much carbohydrate in 1 meal or snack can cause your blood sugar to rise to a very high level.
 Eat foods that are a good source of fiber, such as vegetables and legumes (beans and lentils).

-- Exercise: Ask your caregiver what type and amount of physical activity is right for you.
+- Exercise: Ask your healthcare provider what type and amount of physical activity is right for you.
 Exercise helps keep your blood sugar level steady, decreases your risk of heart disease, and can help you lose weight.
 Non-weight bearing exercise may be more comfortable and safer for you.
 This type of exercise may also be safer for your unborn baby.
 When you walk, wear flat shoes with cushioned soles.

 How do I check my blood sugar levels?